Resources

 Rental Lease Agreement Terms with Pets

-In preparation for renting with pets, carefully review the lease presented and insert amendments that were orally discussed.
-You’ll want to specifically check how, and when, your pet deposit is returned, and IF the deposit is returned.
-Some owners require a one-time payment, others ask for what is called pet rent.
+In preparation for renting with pets, carefully review the lease presented and insert previously discussed amendments.
+You’ll want to check specifically if your pet deposit is returned and how and when.
+Some owners require a one-time payment, while others ask for pet rent.

 The American Kennel Club says this about pet rent: